Non-relativistic fluids on scale covariant Newton-Cartan backgrounds: Localization of Galilean and scale transformations

-This action (\ref{localscaleschrodinger}) is invariant under both the Galilean and scale transformations.
-We also note that unlike in relativistic theories, the \emph{mass} is not the coefficient of the linear term in the potential here, but enters as a passive parameter in the kinetic term since non-relativistic theories hold in the regime where the energies being dealt with are far less than the (rest) mass.
-As such, massive scale invariant non-relativistic theories can, and do exist.
-The significance of the localizing procedure lies in its ability to describe the most general geometrical framework consistent with the symmetries.
-This aspect is the focus of the next section.
+Note that unlike relativistic theories, the \emph{mass} is not the coefficient of the linear term in the potential, but enters as a passive parameter in the kinetic term which has {\textit{no scaling dimension}} \cite{Bergman}.
+Since non-relativistic theories hold in the regime where the energies being dealt with are far less than the (rest) mass, massive scale invariant non-relativistic theories can, and do exist.
+In the following section we will describe how one can identify the curved background derived above as the scale covariant Newton-Cartan geometry.